 Brian Storm

 From 1995 to 2002, Storm was the first director of multimedia at MSNBC.com, a joint venture of Microsoft and NBC News, where he was responsible for the audio, photography and video elements of the site.
-In October of 1998, he created MSNBC's The Week in Pictures to showcase visual journalism in new media, a forerunner of the photography galleries that have become a standard offering of all major content sites today.
+In October of 1998, his team created MSNBC's The Week in Pictures to showcase visual journalism.

 Storm received his master's degree in photojournalism in 1995 from the University of Missouri School of Journalism where he ran the New Media Lab and taught Electronic Photojournalism.
 In 1994, he launched the first version of MediaStorm as an interactive CD-ROM production company.

-Storm serves on the Advisory Board for the Council on Foreign Relations, the W. Eugene Smith Fund, the Eddie Adams Workshop, the Alexia Foundation for World Peace, the Stan Kalish Picture Editing Workshop, Pictures of the Year , Foundation Rwanda, Anthropographia, and Brooks Institute's Journalism School.
-He is a frequent speaker on the subject of multimedia storytelling.
+Storm serves on the Advisory Board for Reporters Without Borders, the Alexia Foundation for World Peace, the Stan Kalish Picture Editing Workshop, and Pictures of the Year.
+He is a frequent speaker on the subject of storytelling.

 Born in Minnesota, he has endured the family curse of being a lifelong fan of the Minnesota Vikings.
-He lives in Brooklyn, NY with Elodie and their daughter Eva.
+He lives in northern California's Santa Cruz Mountains with his wife Elodie and their children Eva and Jasper.
 He can be reached via brian@mediastorm.com.

 Based on 14 trips to Afghanistan between 1994 and 2010, A Darkness Visible: Afghanistan is the work of photojournalist Seamus Murphy.
 His work chronicles a people caught time and again in political turmoil, struggling to find their way.